andy-paine/credhub-buildpack/README.md

-# env-map-buildpack
+# credhub-buildpack

 Allows for fetching of secrets at runtime from CredHub into environment variables for apps.
-Requires bundling with `credhub` CLI.

 ## Background